Medical Student Rotations

 Spanish: encouraged but not required

-We are pleased to be able to offer Subintern applicants Scholarships for their four-week rotation.
+We are pleased to be able to offer subinternship applicants scholarships for their four-week rotation.

 Underrepresented in Medicine (URiM) Scholarships:

-Given the mission of our program, we offer an Under-Represented in Medicine (URiM) Scholarship.
+Given the mission of our program, we offer an Underrepresented in Medicine (URiM) Scholarship.
 To qualify you must self-identify as being part of one of the following underrepresented groups in medicine: racial or ethnic minority, LGBTQ+, disability, low socioeconomic status or first-generation to college.
 Please write a 1-page essay that describes your experiences in community medicine and health equity, how they relate to your long term-career goals, and how you plan to use your experience to improve the health of your patients and community.
 URiM scholars will be invited to DEIB committee meetings while they are here.
+Applications can be submitted here.

-Our Residency Diversity, Equity, Inclusion, Belonging Executive Committee will review and if selected, award the URiM Scholarship of $2,000 to support your rotation with us.
+We are proud to support the next generation of healthcare professionals through our medical student scholarship program.
+Our Residency Diversity, Equity, Inclusion, Belonging Executive Committee will review and if selected, award the URiM Scholarship to support your rotation with us.
+Award amounts are based on the level of financial support received from your medical school:

 The subinternship program is open to 4th year medical students.